Almost every dog barks. After all, it’s their way of communication.

 There’s no denying that both French and English Bulldogs are incredibly cute.
 With their wrinkly cheeks and playful nature, they’ll immediately make you fall in love with them (if you didn’t like dogs earlier, take note).

 The best part?
-Bulldogs tend to bark very less – and this just adds to their appeal.
+Bulldogs tend to bark a lot less – and this just adds to their appeal.
 It wouldn’t be wrong to say that they’re an all-in-one package!
+They definitely make the quiet dogs list.

 ● Cavalier King Charles Spaniel